CD Reviews | CTD (Briefly Noted) | JFL (Dip Your Ears) | DVD Reviews

 Several people have released recordings of the second piano sonata by Charles Ives, which he subtitled "Concord, Mass., 1840-60" (1904-15, published in 1920).
 However, I think that the best recordings of this transcendent work that one could hope to own were both released last year.
 We should always be lucky enough to choose between performances by Marc-André Hamelin and Pierre-Laurent Aimard, both of whom have more than enough intelligence and technique to give excellent accounts of this strange and often difficult piece.
 Unfortunately, we are not very good about choosing at Ionarts.
 If you have to choose, here are some thoughts.

 The idea of a sonic landscape of a specific place and time -- Concord, Massachusetts, from 1840 to 1860 -- is a typically Ivesian gesture.
 The renegade American composer was Proustian, in the sense that his music, heavily laden with self-references and quotations or mutations of other music from classical to popular, is often about remembering.
-In the case of the Concord sonata, it is not only a time and place that Ives evokes, but the writings of great Transcendentalist authors who lived there: in the order of the movements, Ralph Waldo Emerson, Nathaniel Hawthorne, The Alcott's (Branson and Louisa May), and Henry David Thoreau.
+In the case of the Concord sonata, it is not only a time and place that Ives evokes, but the writings of great Transcendentalist authors who lived there: in the order of the movements, Ralph Waldo Emerson, Nathaniel Hawthorne, The Alcotts (Amos Bronson Alcott and his daughter, Louisa May), and Henry David Thoreau.
 Ives grew up in Danbury, Connecticut, when the writings of these Concord authors were still quite recent.
 At one point this typically New England sensibility in some way was a generally American one, but I'm not so sure that that is true anymore.

 Concord SonataEmersonHawthorneThe AlcottsThoreauTotal